Micro-Rebalancing Strategy Results

 Notes: Theoretical values assume capturing every trigger (30,000–75,000 trades), which is impractical manually.
 Realistic values reflect twice-daily checks (~11,340 trades for 0.1%–5%/0.5%, fewer for wider triggers).
 False signals (trades reversing before profit) are listed as theoretical maxima (realistic in parentheses).

-Analysis The results are unequivocal: Dynamic TA redefines the ceiling for MR performance.
+Analysis: The results are unequivocal: Dynamic TA redefines the ceiling for MR performance.
 Every trigger width outperforms Buy & Hold—often by orders of magnitude.
 The 1% trigger strategy, with modest frequency, achieves over $24 million from a $1,000 start—an unthinkable leap under traditional approaches.
 As the trigger narrows, reinvestment amplifies the compounding curve even further, culminating in a staggering $732 million outcome with a 0.1% trigger.

 With each decrease in trigger width, MR captures smaller price movements and compounds more aggressively.
 While ultra-frequent rebalancing at 0.1% produces extraordinary returns, it also necessitates automation, no-fee platforms, and technical rigor.
 The sheer volume of trades—over 74,000—makes it impractical for most manual investors but potentially ideal for institutional or algorithmic execution.
 For this reason, most simulations will focus on 1% as a baseline for the simulated returns.